soundpress/nycadministrativecode/docs/c30/index.rst

 6. Plumbing permits: for the installation or alteration of plumbing and plumbing systems, including gas piping.
 Such permits shall include permits for limited plumbing alterations.

-7. Sign permits: for the erection, installation or alteration of signs .
+7. Sign permits: for the erection, installation or alteration of signs.

-8. Service equipment permits: for the installation or alteration of service equipment, including but not limited to air conditioning and ventilating systems, boilers, elevators, escalators, moving walkways , dumbwaiters, mobile boilers and mobile oil tanks.
+8. Service equipment permits: for the installation or alteration of service equipment, including but not limited to air conditioning and ventilating systems, boilers, elevators, escalators, moving walkways, dumbwaiters, mobile boilers and mobile oil tanks.
 Such permits shall include permits for limited oil burner/boiler alterations.

 9. Temporary construction equipment permits: for the erection, installation and use of temporary structures to facilitate construction and/or safety during construction, including but not limited to temporary fences, railings, catch platforms, over-the-sidewalk chutes, footbridges, sidewalk sheds, and scaffolds.